x-tag/modal/README.md

 		Place content markup here
 	</x-modal>

-Modal that isn't dismissed when the user clicks outside the modal box:
+Modal that is dismissed when the user clicks on the overlay that surrounds the modal:

 	<x-modal overlay-tap-hide>
 		Place content markup here